osso-project/osso/README.md

 While flexible, this model requires that there be a way to indicate to downstream systems (i.e. consumers of these events) how to process the event type-specific data.
 The `event_type_id` field acts as this identifier.
-Downstream systems use the even type to decide how they should interpret the event payload in the `body` field, and what key/value pairs they can expect in the `attributes` field.
+Downstream systems use the event type to decide how they should interpret the event payload in the `body` field, and what key/value pairs they can expect in the `attributes` field.
 In this way, the event type is analogous to a class in a programming language like Java.